alexrudall/rails-ai-book/src/app/page.md

 ### Why is it free?

 Like a lot of Rails developers, I learned to code using Michael Hartl's excellent [Rails Tutorial](https://www.railstutorial.org/).
 Back in 2013 this was free, and didn't even have an email signup wall.
-As a low-paid project manager trying to find my first dev role and struggling to pay rent in London, this tutorial was my lifeline; I worked on it every evening for 4 months until I landed my first junior Ruby on Rails developer role.
+As a low-paid project manager trying to find my first dev role and struggling to pay rent in London, this tutorial was my lifeline; I worked on it every evening for 4 months until I landed my first junior Rails developer role.
 I want to try to recreate something like that experience for a new generation of builders.

 ### Is it finished?